IN AND AROUND BAKU

 - Boats – Unfortunately there are no commercial boats travelling from Baku across the Caspian Sea at present.

 - Planes – if you are feeling like jet-setting while on holiday in Baku and would like a quick visit to Georgia, there are regular flights running from Heyday Aliyev Airport to Tibilsi.

-- Busses – Green intercity buses are very regular, easy and convenient to travel around on in Baku – for less than 1 Manat a journey, you can jump on and off in most places around town.
+- Buses – Green intercity buses are very regular, easy and convenient to travel around on in Baku – for less than 1 Manat a journey, you can jump on and off in most places around town.
 Make sure you have coins when travelling on the busses as drivers can get annoyed changing up large Manat notes.
-There are also out of city busses that will take you as far as Russia, Georgia, Iran and Turkey, but buses are slow, and can be quite tiring journeys.
+There are also out of city busses that will take you as far as Russia, Georgia, Iran and Turkey.
+However, buses are slow, and the journey can be tireing.
 If you plan to take one of these buses into a different country, make sure you are carrying the correct entry visas / documents you may need, as well as your passport.

 - Car – You can hire a car in Azerbaijan if you plan to travel around a lot, petrol is cheap and hire is affordable.
 Central Baku is quite a congested area during the day and public transport may be more convenient than driving.
 If you do want the comfort of city driving – the taxi drivers know the quickest way around town.

-- Street Names – In central Baku street maps can differ between languages, with tourist maps being mainly in English.
-We were told that this is due to the Russian and Western influences on the City, so if you are trying to go somewhere quite isolated and specific, remember to write down both the Azerbaijani, Russian and English names for the streets.
+Street Names – In central Baku street maps can differ between languages, with tourist maps being mainly in English.
+We were told that this is due to the Russian and Western influences on the City.
+So, if you want to go somewhere specific, remember to write down the Azerbaijani, Russian and English street names.